 Our goal is to make the community aware of the exciting research efforts at Northwestern University and across the world.
 We explore not only the science, but the legal, ethical, and even economic implications of research as well.
-We also offer a single access point to find science outreach events at Northwestern designed for the public, and we maintain a media library of past events, so you can enjoy lectures from the experts on your own computer, on your own time.
+We also offer a single access point to find science outreach events at Northwestern designed for the public.

 We welcome any questions or comments you may have about the site.
 Please feel free to email the site administrators at firstname.lastname@example.org.
 To receive SiS updates and be alerted of upcoming events, please sign up for our monthly newsletter!

 Michael Kennedy, Director, Science in Society; Research Assistant Professor, Center for Genetic Medicine

 Rebecca Daugherty, Assistant Director, Science in Society

 Harlan Wallach, Architect for Media Technologies, NUIT Academic Technologies

 Jon Fernandez, Graphic and Multimedia Designer, NUIT Academic Technologies

 Chris Wallace, Multimedia Designer, NUIT Academic Technologies